SMSirajulhaq/SMSirajulhaq/README.md

 <a href="https://sirajulhaq.in">Independent</a></h3>

 <h2>About me</h2>
-- Passionate Civil Engineer.
+- Passionate Civil Engineer <br>
-- Experienced in Construction Site Engineering, Retrofittng, and Floor Planning.
+- Experienced in Construction Site Engineering, Retrofittng, and Floor Planning <br>
-- Well known for effective work in teams.
+- Well known for effective work in teams <br>
-- Adept at managing multiple projects in dynamic environments.
+- Adept at managing multiple projects in dynamic environments <br>
-- Committed to continuous learning, particularly in Engineering & Entrepreneurship.
+- Committed to continuous learning, particularly in Engineering & Entrepreneurship <br>
-- Focuses on merging creativity and technology for innovative solutions.
+- Focuses on merging creativity and technology for innovative solutions <br>

 <h2>Areas of expertise</h2>